vickie02736/allegro/README.md

 ## Usage

 The `allegro` package provides the Allegro model for use within the [NequIP framework](https://github.com/mir-group/nequip).
-[The framework's documentation](https://nequip.readthedocs.io) describes how  to train, test, and use models.
+[The NequIP documentation](https://nequip.readthedocs.io) describes how  to train, test, and use models.

 A minimal example of a config file for training an Allegro model is provided at [`configs/tutorial.yaml`](configs/tutorial.yaml) and further details can be found in the [Allegro docs](https://nequip.readthedocs.io/projects/allegro/en/latest/).

+Users are advised to make use of Allegro's GPU [acceleration modifiers](https://nequip.readthedocs.io/projects/allegro/en/latest/guide/accelerations.html) wherever possible to speed up training and inference, including our [CuEquivariance](https://github.com/NVIDIA/cuEquivariance) integration and our custom Triton kernels.
+(Note that CuEquivariance and our custom Triton kernels are mutually exclusive.
+Do not use them together.)

 ## LAMMPS Integration